saturnlighting/literature-review/README.md

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>
-Table 1: Overview of papers that have examined the association between lighting and cycling
+Table 1: Overview of studies that have examined the association between lighting and cycling
 </caption>
 <thead>